90N45-d3v/flipperzero-graphics/README.md

 Max level: 30
 Weight: 3
 ```
-5. Upload the animations folders onto your flipper at `SD Card/asset_packs/<Folder from 1.>/Anims/`
+5. Upload the animations folders onto your Flipper at `SD Card/asset_packs/<Folder from 1.>/Anims/`
+6. Select the asset pack in your Flipper's settings

 <h4>DEDSEC</h4>